binux/pyspider/docs/Command-Line.md

 #### --cdn

-JS/CSS libs cdn service, URL must compatible with [cdnjs](https://cdnjs.com/)
+JS/CSS libs CDN service, URL must compatible with [cdnjs](https://cdnjs.com/)

 #### --fercher-rpc

-XML-RPC path uri for fetcher XMLRPC server.
+XML-RPC path URI for fetcher XMLRPC server.
 If not set, use a Fetcher instance.

 #### --need-auth

-If true, all pages of webui need a basic auth with the `--username` and `--password`.
+If true, all pages require username and password specified via `--username` and `--password`.